Garre language

-Garre (also known as Af-Garre) is an Afro-Asiatic language spoken by the Garre people inhabiting southern Somalia, Ethiopia and northern Kenya.
-It belongs to the family's Cushitic branch, and had an estimated 50,000 speakers in 1998 and 57,500 in 2006.
-Garre language is considered an ancient Somali dialect.Af-Garre is in the Digil classification of Somali dialects.
-Garre language is readily intelligible to Digil speaker as it has some affinity with Af-Maay and Af-Boon.
+Garre (also known as Af-Garre) is a Somali language spoken by the Garre who reside in southern Somalia, Ethiopia and northern Kenya.
+It belongs to the family's Cushitic branch, and had an estimated 50,000 speakers in Somalia in 1992, 57,500 in 2006 and 86,000 in 2020.
+The total number of speakers in Kenya and Somalia was estimated at 685,600 in 2019.
+Garre is in the Digil classification of Somali dialects.
+Garre language is readily intelligible to Digil speakers, as it has some affinity with Af-Maay and Af-Boon.